|

 Make-Ahead and Storage Suggestions

-Although this recipe only takes five minutes of active time, the possets must be thoroughly chilled before serving.
-Chilling can take 2-4 hours, or possibly longer depending on your fridge temperature.
+Although this recipe only requires about five minutes of active prep time, the possets must be thoroughly chilled before serving.
+This can take 2-4 hours, or possibly longer depending on your fridge temperature.

-I suggest preparing these lemon possets at least four hours in advance, but you can also make this recipe up to 24 hours ahead of time and refrigerate in the ramekins until ready to serve.
+You can make this recipe up to 24 hours ahead of time and refrigerate the ramekins until ready to serve.

 Lemon posset dessert in clear ramekins, garnished with lemon slices